plredmond/gltut-gpipe/README.md

 The initial commit contains code for tutorials 1-6 that include many embellishments.
 These may prove enlightening or confusing.
 I'm working to make a second pass over these tutorials to make them resemble Jason's examples more closely.

-* Tutorials 1-4 are clean and resemble Jason's examples.
+* Tutorials 1-6 are clean and resemble Jason's examples.
-* Tutorials 5-6 are working but have embellishments not present in Jason's examples.
 * Tutorials 7-17 are forthcoming.

 -- [PLR](http://f06mote.com)